 Medications:

-Students may need to take prescription and or non-prescription medications during the school hours.
-Medications will be held in a locked cabinet and distributed by the school nurse or medication-certified personnel in case of her absence.
+Medications will be held in a locked cabinet and distributed by the school nurse or medication-certified staff.

 When the prescription medication is finished, the parents will be called to obtain a refill from their pharmacy.
 The empty bottle will be discarded at the school after all labels are removed.